rdunlop/unicycling-registration/README.md

 Setup the database
 ==================
-    Copy `config/database_template.yml` to `config/database.yml`  and make
-      any necessary adjustments for your local environment.
+    Make any necessary adjustments for your local environment to `.env.local` (see .dockerenv/database for defaults)

 Start the local server
 ----------------------